opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ## Choosing a model

-To integrate an ML model into your workflow, choose one of the following options:
+To integrate an ML model into your search workflow, choose one of the following options:

 1. **Local model**: Upload a model to the OpenSearch cluster and use it locally.
 This option allows you to serve the model in your OpenSearch cluster but may require significant system resources.